RobinKim-SWEngineer/Android-practice-6-Fragment/README.md

 When we want to make two different screens, and if they have some **navigational relationship**, we would go for fragment-fragment rather than activity-activity.

 ## Adding a Fragment class
- - When you add a Fragment class, a class that *extends Fragment class* will be generated with a layout file.
+ - When you add a Fragment class, a class that *extends Fragment class* will be generated.
 Take a look at the overriden `onCreateView(..)` method.

     ```
     override fun onCreateView(inflater: LayoutInflater, container: ViewGroup?, savedInstanceState: Bundle?)